ntkachov/Nodelets/readme.md

 ![Nodelets Logo](https://github.com/ntkachov/Nodelets/raw/master/icon.png)
 #Nodelets Server
-This small file will set up a quick server that will all node modules in a directory.
-Modules used with this server are called Nodelets.
+Nodelets is a dead simple development server for node.js.
+Modules used with this server are called nodelets.
-The server will automatically add any modules and track changes, automatically reloading and adding new nodelets as they are created or edited.
+The server will automatically load nodelets and track changes, automatically reloading and adding new nodelets as they are created or edited.
 The server does not have to be restarted and no hook code needs to be added.
 This is meant to be a development server as it has not been tested in production.
 Although it should be able to handle a small website or prototype.

 ##Usage: